ryzngard/Chipotle.CSV/README.md

 # Chipotle.CSV
 A csv parser written while eating a burrito.
-Meant to be lean as possible
+Meant to be lean as possible.
+A project to try out the new System.IO.Pipelines and Memory<T>/Span<T> features for dotnet

 ## Usage